betsol/angular-input-modified/readme.md

 However, if you really need to re-initialize form after controller execution — please use the approach shown in this demo:
 [Delayed Initialization][demo-delayed-init].

+### Excluding some fields

+In order to disable modifiable behavior on some form fields, you will need to call:
+`inputModifiedConfigProvider.disableGlobally()` to disable the modifiable behavior by default for all form fields.
+Then you will need to mark all required form fields with `ng-modifiable` attribute to make them modifiable.

+This functionality will be improved in the next minor release.

 ## API